matter-labs/zksync-web-era-docs/docs/dev/private-testnet/metamask.md

-# Connecting to Metamask
+# Connecting Metamask

-To connect with Metamask to zkSync, add the zkSync alpha testnet network to the wallet.
+To connect Metamask to zkSync, add the zkSync alpha testnet network to the wallet.

 1. Open the Metamask wallet and click on the network in the top center: